Healthdirect Free Australian health advice you can count on.

 How are chest infections treated?

-Often chest infections do not need any medical treatment.
-But in some cases, antibiotics are needed.
-Only bacterial infections respond to treatment with antibiotics — they will not help viral infections.
-If you are prescribed antibiotics you must take the full course even if you feel better after 2 to 3 days.
+Only bacterial infections respond to treatment with antibiotics.
+Antibiotics will not help infections caused by a virus.
+If you are prescribed antibiotics, you must take the full course, even if you feel better after 2 to 3 days.

 If you have a chest infection, you can look after yourself by: